 The receiver uses the difference between the two.
-In addition to the signal sent by the sender on one of the wires, interference(noise) and crosstalk may affect both wires and create unwanted signals.
+In addition to the signal sent by the sender on one of the wires, interference to se and occus and may affect both wires and create unwanted signals.

-If the two wires are parallel, the effect of these unwanted signals is not the same in both wires because they are at different locations relative to the noise or crosstalk sources.
+If the two wires are period of, the effect of these unwanted signals is both the same in both wires because they are ar different locations relative to the noise or crossfull sources.
 This results in a difference at the receiver.
 Twisted Pair is of two types: